szymmis/tsgl/README.md

 ### `drawText(text, x, y)`

-Function used to draw text on a screen using built-in bitmap font
+Function used to draw text on the canvas using built-in bitmap font

 - **`text: string`** - A string to be drawn onto the screen
 - **`x: number`** - horizontal